apache/pulsar/site2/docs/concepts-messaging.md

 > With non-persistent topics, message data lives only in memory,  without a specific buffer - which means data *is not* buffered in memory.
 The received messages are immediately transmitted to all *connected consumers*.
 If a message broker fails or message data can otherwise not be retrieved from memory, your message data may be lost.
 Use non-persistent topics only if you're *certain* that your use case requires it and can sustain it.

 By default, non-persistent topics are enabled on Pulsar brokers.
 You can disable them in the broker's [configuration](reference-configuration.md#broker-enableNonPersistentTopics).
 You can manage non-persistent topics using the `pulsar-admin topics` command.
 For more information, see [`pulsar-admin`](https://pulsar.apache.org/tools/pulsar-admin/).

+Currently non-persistent topics which are not partitioned are not persisted to ZK, which means if the broker owning them crashes, they won't get re-assigned to another broker because they only existed in the owner broker memory.
+The current work-around for that is to make sure `allowAutoTopicCreation` broker config is `true` and `allowAutoTopicCreationType` is `non-partitioned` (Those the the default values).

 ### Performance